 Traditional mailrooms are dismally unprepared to handle the crushing number of packages that come through the doors each day.
-The increase in online-shopping habits among university students and staff presents a new challenge for campus mailrooms that need to be addressed immediately.
+The increase in online-shopping habits among college students and university staff presents a new challenge for college mailrooms that need to be addressed immediately.

 The Rise of Package Delivery

-Some estimates report that one student may receive 31 packages per year on average; this rate is expected to increase by more than 13 per cent annually.
-In addition to the staff that ship packages to the university’s address, this increase in deliveries adds up to hundreds of thousands of deliveries to manage on a regular basis.
+Some estimates report that one student may receive 31 packages per year on average; this rate is expected to increase by more than 13 percent annually.
+In addition to the staff and faculty that ship packages to the university’s address, this increase in deliveries adds up to hundreds of thousands of deliveries to manage on a regular basis.

 Streamline the Package Delivery System

-Help your university staff manage the growing popularity of online shopping by installing university parcel lockers.
-Parcel Pending by Quadient offers a safe, reliable solution to mailrooms overwhelmed by packages, limited by pickup hours, and overcrowded by students waiting to pick up their packages at the same time.
+Help your university staff manage the growing popularity of online-shopping by installing University parcel lockers.
+Parcel Pending offers a safe, reliable solution to mailrooms overwhelmed by packages, limited by pickup hours, and overcrowded by students waiting to pick up their package at the same time.
 Parcel lockers streamline package delivery and pickup, automating an inefficient, outdated system.

-Parcel Pending lockers are customisable to suit your university’s needs and effectively reduce the stress on the staff tasked with receiving and distributing packages throughout the institution.
+Parcel Pending lockers are customizable to suit your university’s needs and effectively reduce the stress on the staff tasked with receiving and distributing packages throughout the institution.

 Parcel lockers increase efficiency by: